Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios/ampli.md

 Learn more about [`ampli status`](../../ampli/cli.md#ampli-status).

-## Migrating from an Itly iOS runtime
+## Migrate from an Itly iOS runtime

 Migrate from an Itly iOS runtime to Ampli by following these steps.